You are here

 The HPV vaccine is very safe.

-More than 200 million doses of the HPV vaccine have been given safely worldwide.
+Hundreds of millions of doses of the HPV vaccine have been given safely worldwide.
 Over 15 years of safety monitoring show that the HPV vaccine is very safe and effective.

 • Pain, redness, or swelling in the arm where the vaccine was given.